swaindhruti/GDSC-Induction-Task/README.md

     cd GDSC-Induction-Task
     ```

 4. Create a folder with your name inside the repository.
-Inside this folder, create a README.md file and a Projects folder which will contain the induction tasks:
+Inside this folder, create a README.md file which will contaain all the details of the projects you are submitting and a Projects folder which will contain the induction tasks:

     ```bash
     mkdir -p <your_name>/Projects